 Each year just before Christmas, Cole introduces his first-grade students to square dancing.
 When they return from the holiday break, the students are fully engaged in learning the dance, culminating in a program typically held each April.

-Julia Lee Moore, a former teacher and the school’s namesake, had taught square dancing to fifth-graders for much of her career.
+Nellie Henderson, a former music teacher, had taught square dancing to fifth-graders for much of her career.
 A group of her students decided that Cole needed to learn how to square dance so he could continue the tradition and devoted time to teaching him the art of the dance.

 “I chose to teach first-graders because it helps with gross motor skills and listening skills, both critical for that age group.”